darcien/gkms/INBOX.md

   - use game or mashiro color scheme?
 - need to figure out what font to use
 - what about guest icon?
+  - direct photo to pixel doesn't work, face feature are wiped
+  - maybe try again with cropped to face only (low confidence)
+  - instant style transfer, with photo as source, and icon as reference, doesn't strongly preserve the reference style even with max strength
+  - maybe a manual icon manipulation using text would work? will take lot of tries on individual icon
+  - emoji, is there exactly 1 emoji for each cast?
+  - kanji? maybe could work if colored, but there's variation in number of character for family name
+  - worst case, use idol icon
+    maybe no, that would be just a boring copy
 - for report card, text size in small display is too big